 - Know the warning signs of dehydration and heat illness.

 - Watch urine color and volume to monitor hydration status.
 Urine should be clear, plentiful and frequent.
 Dark urine is a sign of dehydration

 Tip #2: Fuel up for good health

-Dr. Smurawa says that several factors, including dehydration, physical exertion, poor nutrition, inadequate sleep and increased psychological stress, can play a role in suppressing the immune system and lead to injuries and infections.
-“Having an existing infection, a cold or diarrhea will also make the problem worse.
+Dr. Smurawa says several factors, including dehydration, physical exertion, poor nutrition, inadequate sleep and increased psychological stress, can play a role in suppressing the immune system and lead to injuries and infections.
+"Having an existing infection, a cold or diarrhea will also make the problem worse.
 Adequate rest and recovery are vital during this time of training.
-A good preseason conditioning program and acclimatizing to the environmental conditions is necessary to help reduce the risks of encountering injuries and illnesses.”
+A good preseason conditioning program and acclimating to environmental conditions is necessary to reduce the risks of encountering injuries and illnesses."

 - Get a proper amount of sleep and adequate nutritional intake for effective rest and recovery.
 Avoid overtraining.

 - Prepare with preseason conditioning that includes flexibility training, strength training and a graduated aerobic conditioning program.